Guidance Document for Participating in Non-Candidacy Political Activities

 - Employees working in organizations to which the PSC has the authority to make appointments.
 The political activities provisions of the PSEA apply to all employees, including students, whether appointed indeterminately, for a specified period or on a part-time basis, but do not apply to casual and part-time workers (working less than one-third of the normal scheduled hours of work), contractors and external consultants.
 However, casual and part-time workers remain subject to the Values and Ethics Code for the Public Sector and to the code of conduct of their organization; and

-- Employees of the following organizations whose enabling legislation stipulates that they are subject to the political activities provisions of the PSEA: the Canadian Institutes of Health Research, the Financial Transactions and Reports Analysis Centre of Canada, the Canada Revenue Agency, the Parks Canada Agency, and the National Film Board.
+- Employees of the following organizations whose enabling legislation stipulates that they are subject to the political activities provisions of the PSEA: the Canadian Institutes of Health Research, the Financial Transactions and Reports Analysis Centre of Canada, the Canada Revenue Agency, the Parks Canada Agency, the National Film Board and Polar Knowledge Canada.
 It includes students working in these organizations only if the organization considers that they are employees.

 Definition of a non-candidacy political activity

 The PSEA defines a non-candidacy “political activity” as:

 - Any activity in support of, within or in opposition to, a political party; or